-Note: this post is Part 9 of a series entitled, “Rebuilding the Sunday School/Small Group Ministry in the Local Church.”
+Note: this post is the ninth entry of a series entitled, “Rebuilding the Sunday School/Small Group Ministry in the Local Church.”

 Each and every year, our church choir places a priority in celebrating Christmas with a musical we call “Christmas Spectacular.”
 The musical is grand, the narration is superb, and the drama consistently points the viewer to Jesus.
 In all, the presentation is just one hour in length; however, the investment of time that our leaders train, is vast.
 This special event is enjoyed by all; nevertheless, the presentation quickly fades until the next Christmas season rolls around.